lcostantini/accountant_duck/Readme.md

 Is why extractions have the minus sign.

 To add a new operation in the app, you need to be register.
-You find the [login](https://accountant-duck.herokuapp.com/login) link in the righ corner.
+You find the [login](https://accountant-duck.herokuapp.com/login) link up in the righ corner.
-After you register you will return to see the page with the table but this time with more information.
+After you register you will return and see the page with the table but this time with more information.

-You can see in the table a new column called **Actions** that have two buttons than let you edit and delete each operation. **_An important detail is that transactions of the present day are the only ones whoy can edit and delete.__**
+You can see in the table a new column called **Actions** that have two buttons than let you edit and delete each operation. **_An important detail is that transactions of the present day are the only ones that you can edit and delete._**

-Other new thing that you can see is the form to add an deposit or extraction you need to add a **description**, **price**, if is a **deposit** or **extraction** and the **date**.
+Other new thing that you can see is the form to add a deposit or extraction you need to add a **description**, **price**, if is a **deposit** or **extraction** and the **date**.
 By default, the date shows today date, but you can modify.